bokulich-lab/q2-fondue/README.md

 __Note:__ the input TSV file needs to consist of a single column named "ID".

-2) To scrape all run and BioProject IDs with associated DOI/ISBN names from an existing web Zotero library collection into a `NCBIAccessionIDs` artifact run:
+2) To scrape all run and BioProject IDs with associated DOI names from an existing web Zotero library collection into a `NCBIAccessionIDs` artifact run:
 ```shell
 qiime fondue scrape-collection \